 About The China House

-The China House in Plymouth is a country pub & restaurant oozing rural charm and rustic character.
+The China House in Plymouth is a country pub & dining oozing rural charm and rustic character.
 Our picturesque surroundings provide the perfect backdrop for savouring the hearty, seasonal pub-food on our menu, and the carefully nurtured cask ales and fine wines gracing our bar.

 Book a table online and enjoy a spot by our roaring log-fire.
 Or make the best of the British summertime by eating alfresco in our pretty beer garden.